gilnam74/vex-sneppet/VEX-for-artists.md

 #### Moving points down along Y-axis.
 Let's solve the next sub-task and move new points down individually.

+Without going deep into vectors (and our points are vectors) we should realize that in order **to move point we need to add or substaract a number** from this vector.

 We need to develop another formula to create a required arc shape.
 And developing formula means that we will calculate unknown values from established data.
 Same as we just did with positioning new points, we calculate a new position based on iteration number of a loop, quantity of points, and source point positions.
 The art of building necessary dependencies.

 As we learn from [the sine example](#sine), we can use **point X position** as input to a sine function to **shift Y positions** to create an arc: